 Attention: there will be a lot of pictures.
 And I mean A LOT.

-I usually left those questions about the mascot unanswered - at least that's how it was with our instagram account.
+I usually left those questions about the mascot unanswered.
 I tend to think that how people see a product is more important than how this product is created.
 This is why we always rely on our clients' perception and imagination.
 However, many people do like to dig deeper and learn about production, easter eggs, curious facts, and background stories.
 So finally, I got up the courage (and time!) to detail all the development nuances - how our illustrations are born, what tasks our wonderful mascot accomplishes, and what ideas he carries.

 PVS-Studio got a mascot by accident.
 It was back in 2011.
 One of the company's founders, @Andrey2008, wrote a note where he shared fragments of poorly written code from well-known projects.
 To illustrate his point, as a joke, he added an unambiguous picture.
 It was freely available on the Internet and did a great job at showing what a developer might feel when seeing poor-quality code.
 Andrey's articles had always attracted a lot of comments.
 This time, however, some of them were dedicated to the opening illustration: 'habr' users applauded the picture and posted their own unicorns that vomited a rainbow.